shanhuiyang/TypeScript-MERN-Starter/README.md

 ## Deploy the mobile apps

-Please refer to [Expo publishing documents](https://docs.expo.io/versions/v35.0.0/workflow/publishing/) for detail steps.
+Please refer to [Expo publishing documents](https://docs.expo.io/versions/v36.0.0/workflow/publishing/) for detail steps.
 Expo managed the deployment process sophisticatedly for you.

+[TODO] This part will be elaborated.

 ## Summary of deployment